rapid7/insightconnect-plugins/plugins/automox/help.md

 #### Run Device Command

-Run a command on a device
+This action is used to run a command on a device

 ##### Input